Dylann Roof Sentenced To Death

 The government asked for the jury to give Roof the death penalty.
 Roof, rather than asking for mercy, justified his actions to the jury by saying, “Anyone who hates anything in their mind has a good reason to hate.”

 On the night of the killings, Dylann Roof, a stranger to the congregation of Emanuel AME Church, was invited to join them in their Bible study.
 While their eyes were closed in prayer, Roof, at the time only 21, opened fire.
-Nine people were killed and one more was injured.
+Nine people were killed, and one more was injured.
 Roof later confessed that he hoped his actions would ignite a race war.

 The New York Times revealed that Dylann Roof’s family, who has largely avoided the press since the arrest, said that they would “struggle as long as we live to understand why he committed this horrible attack, which caused so much pain to so many good people.”